 The release and renew parameters are useful in networks that use DHCP (Dynamic Host Configuration Protocol) to distribute IP addresses automatically.
-Basically your system gives up its current address and requests a new one from the DHCP server.
-This can be very useful in certain networking scenarios.
+Basically, your system gives up its current address and requests a new one from the DHCP server, and that can help you troubleshoot certain network issues.